Latin America and the Caribbean

 Partnership and cooperation

 The level of affinity between Europe and Latin America and the Caribbean has increased over the centuries and has bridged the geographical distances.
 More than anything else, we are united by common values that provide fertile ground for partnership and cooperation.
 Societal changes, geopolitical developments and globalisation are incentives for Europe and Latin America and the Caribbean to further strengthen the ties between them and address global challenges together.
-In a world where the United States is increasingly inward-looking and China is intensifying its presence and influence, Europe and Latin America and the Caribbean must stand shoulder to shoulder to defend multilateralism and their common interests.
-There is potential for cooperation in future-oriented areas such as digitisation, science, technology and innovation, standardisation and the fight against climate change.
+In today's multipolar world, in which geopolitical showdowns play an important role, Europe and Latin America and the Caribbean must stand shoulder to shoulder to defend multilateralism and their common interests.
+There is potential for cooperation in future-oriented areas such as digitisation, science, technology and innovation, standardisation, and the fight against climate change.
 This last theme is of utmost importance to the Caribbean states.
 In addition, closer people-to-people networks also help build solid bridges between both continents.
 Finally, the region also offers numerous economic and commercial opportunities.
 It is rich in raw materials and has the potential for economic growth.
 In recent years, the European Union (EU) has concluded cooperation and trade and investment agreements with several countries and blocs in the region.

 Recent developments and perspectives